Low pressure or no water?

 When you turn your taps on, you can expect your water pressure to have enough force and volume to easily fill a glass or kettle, for example.

-If your water pressure has dropped so there's only a trickle coming out of the tap, don’t panic.
+If your water pressure has dropped so there's only a trickle coming out of the tap, or has gone off completely, don’t panic.

 Here's what to check